How to Attach an IAM Role to an Existing EC2 Instance (Without Restarting)

 aws ec2 describe-iam-instance-profile-associations \

-If the instance already has a profile and you need to swap it out, use replace-iam-instance-profile-association.
-You first need the Association ID from the describe command above.
+If the instance already has a role attached and you need to swap it — perhaps the original role had overly broad permissions and you're tightening scope — use replace-iam-instance-profile-association.
+You need the existing association ID, not the instance ID, for this operation.

 aws ec2 replace-iam-instance-profile-association \

-- Any process on the instance that uses the AWS SDK will pick up the new credentials on the next credential refresh cycle — no application restart required.
+- Application picks up new credentials on the next SDK refresh cycle — no restart required.

-🔽 [Click to expand] — Least Privilege IAM Policy
+🔽 Click to expand — Operator IAM Policy

 {